 How to Apply Online for a LendingClub Personal Loan

 LendingClub offers quick approvals with an easy online application.
 To qualify, you must be a U.S. citizen or permanent resident, or be living in the U.S. on a valid long-term visa.
-You also need to be at least 18 years old with a verifiable bank account and live in one of the 49 states where the lender operates (only Iowa is excluded).
+You also need to be at least 18 years old with a verifiable bank account and live in any state or U.S. territory, with the exception of Washington, D.C.

 You'll start with the prequalification process, which allows you to view and compare different offers based on a soft credit check.
 You'll provide the following information: